kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 ## Available APIs
 ## class kuzu::main::Connection

 Connection is used to interact with a Database instance.
-Each Connection is thread-safe, so you can have multiple connections connecting to the same Database instance in a multi-threaded environment.
+Each Connection is thread-safe, so you can have multiple concurrent connections connecting to the same Database instance in a multi-threaded environment.

 ---
 **Connection**